 Antibody blood tests, also called antibody tests, check your blood by looking for antibodies, which show if you had a previous infection with the virus.
 Depending on when someone was infected and the timing of the test, the test may not find antibodies in someone with a current COVID infection.
 Antibodies are proteins that help fight off infections.
 Antibody tests should not be used as the only way to diagnose someone as being currently sick with COVID.

 Antibody tests are slowly becoming available through healthcare providers.

-You can get your test at Physicians Now Urgent Care.
+You can get your test at Physicians Now Urgent Care and Walk-In Clinic.

 Check with your healthcare provider to see if they offer antibody tests.